inside-track/remi/README.md

 # Remi - Ruby Extract Modify Integrate

+**NOTICE:** The project is still under heavy development and should not currently be considered for production work.
+Check back soon!

 **Purpose:** Remi is a Ruby-based ETL suite that is built to provide an expressive data transformation language and facilitate the design and implementation of business logic.